 1) Tikal (Guatemala):

-Perhaps we got lucky but we spotted more wildlife here in such a small amount of time than we did anywhere in Central America.
+Perhaps we got lucky but we spotted more wildlife in Tikal, and in such a short amount of time than we did anywhere in Central America.
 Monkeys hanging from trees, howlers roaring in the distance, foxes running up ancient temples, toucans soaring overhead, enormous deer appearing at our doorstep and curious coatis greeting us from the bushes.

 Best Eating Around Central America